DA | EN | DE | FR | ES

 Third Baseman

-The Third Baseman covers third base, which is also called the hot corner, as right-handed pitchers often hit the ball hardest in that direction.
-The Third Baseman must primarily have a strong arm, as he often has to throw the ball across the field to first base.
+The Third Baseman covers third base, also called the "hot corner," as many hard hits are sent in this direction.
+The player must have a strong throwing arm to be able to throw the ball across the field to first base.

 Fodbold